uoeIDS/IDS_website/content/assessments/project.en.md

 #### Presentation

 You will need to prepare a slide deck using the template in the repo.
-There isn't a limit to how many slides you can use, however there is a time limit (5 minutes total).
+There isn't a limit to how many slides you can use, however there is a time limit (10 minutes/per group in total).
+You can think of this time as 7 minutes talk + 3 minutes questions by default and prepare yourself based on this time limitation in general.

 Each team member should get a chance to speak during the presentation.
 Your presentation should not just be an account of everything you tried ("then we did this, then we did this, etc."), instead it **should convey what choices you made, and why, and what you found**.

 {{% notice tip %}}
 Before you finalize your presentation, make sure your chunks are turned off with `echo = FALSE`.